 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Electrical Wiring Accessories Sectional Committee had been approved by the Electrotechnical Division Council.

-This standard was first published in 2017 which was identical with IEC 60884-2-5 : 1995 ‘‘Plugs and socket outlets for household and similar purposes Part 2: Particular requirements for adaptors”.
-This revision has been undertaken to align it with latest international practices and is based on IEC 60884-2-5 : 2017 ‘Plugs and socket-outlets for household and similar purposes –Part 2-5 : Particular requirements for adaptors’.
+This standard was first published in 2017 which was identical with IEC 60884-2-5 : 1995 ‘Plugs and socket outlets for household and similar purposes — Part 2: Particular requirements for adaptors’.
+This revision has been brought to align it with latest international practices and is based on IEC 60884-2-5 : 2017 ‘Plugs and socket-outlets for household and similar purposes — Part 2-5 : Particular requirements for adaptors’.

 The significant technical changes with respect to previous edition are as follows: